 "All disease begins in the gut." – Hippocrates

 This quote may be over 2,500 years old, and it points out quite clearly that our gut, or rather good digestive health, is vital for our overall physical and mental well-being.
-In fact, a good digestive system can also ensures that our immune system functions optimally.
+In fact, a good digestive system can also ensure that our immune system functions optimally.

-Associate Professor Dr Raja Affendi Bin Raja Ali, Consultant Physician and Gastroenterologist at the Hospital Canselor Tuanku Muhriz, Pusat Perubatan Universiti Kebangsaan Malaysia (PPUKM) remarks, "In general, good immunity stems from good health, which is positively influenced by leading a healthy lifestyle that incorporates healthy eating habits and regular physical activity.
+Associate Professor Dr Raja Affendi Bin Raja Ali, Consultant Physician and Gastroenterologist at the Hospital Canselor Tuanku Muhriz, Pusat Perubatan Universiti Kebangsaan Malaysia (PPUKM) remarks, "In general, good immunity stems from good gut health, which is positively influenced by leading a healthy lifestyle that incorporates healthy eating habits and regular physical activities.
 However, many do not realise that immunity is closely related to their digestive health."